-Dr. Garrett Strosser is an associate professor of psychology at Southern Utah University.
+Dr. Garrett Strosser is an associate professor of psychology and chair of the Psychology Department at Southern Utah University.
 He focuses on researching social norms, bicultural identity, morality and religion, attitudes toward stigmatized groups and political psychology.

 Before teaching at SUU, he was a graduate instructor at New Mexico State University.
 Dr. Strosser has been published several times and presented 29 different research studies at various meetings, festivals and conferences all over the United States.
 Dr. Strosser is currently the chair of the SUU Institutional Review Board, he leads the SUU IRB committee in reviewing all human research proposals affiliated with the university.

 Dr. Strosser earned his bachelor’s degree at Angelo State University, a master’s of education in community agency counseling at Auburn University, a master’s degree in experimental psychology and a Ph.D. in social psychology with a minor in experimental statistics at New Mexico State University.

 Southern Utah University Influencer Award (professional)

 Institutional Review Board Chair

 The Board Chair is responsible for reviewing all "human participants research" that occurs with an SUU-affiliated individual for ethical concerns.